 I am a registered pharmacist that has worked at Eli Lilly 25 years in various roles including sales, management, and HR.
 I am involved at HTC because every person deserves to be treated with dignity and respect.
 The health of our city is critical to the future of our city.

-I am the wife of an amazing husband, Jerry, and a mom to three.
-I have been a nurse for 17 years and a nurse practitioner for 11 of those years.
+I am a wife to an amazing husband, Jerry, and a mom to three children.
+I have been a nurse for 19 years and a nurse practitioner for 13 of those years.
 I love serving at Heal the City free clinic.
-As a provider, I have the opportunity to share God’s love and hope as I partner with our patients, and their families, in their health journey by offering them treatment, guidance, teaching, prayer, encouragement, and sharing God’s love.
+As a provider, I have the opportunity to share God’s love and hope as I partner with our patients, and their families, in their health journeys by offering them treatment, guidance, teaching, prayer, encouragement, and celebration.
 The adversities, circumstances and battles that our patients have overcome, or are trying to overcome, are a blessing and inspiration to me daily.
 I am blessed to be a part of a staff who’s work is to build God’s Kingdom and who is reaching out to offer God’s hope in their brokenness, not only in their health and healing, but investing in their lives as a whole person.
 Isaiah 61

 I started at Heal the City as a Spanish translator, but being at this clinic week after week has inspiried me to attend nursing school.
 Heal the City has brought a multitude of blessings to my life, all of which have steered me in a more positive direction overall.